Ajay Nayyar: Early life

 Ajay was born in Middlesex, England on 21 September 1982, to parents of Indian origin.
 The entertainment industry was a large part in his life from as young as age 3, watching films and going to the theatre continuously.
-He started acting himself at age 6 in local theatres, and also put on plays for the neighbours with his sister and one of her friends.
+He started acting himself at age 5 in local theatres, and also put on plays for the neighbours with his sister and one of her friends.
 This fueled his desire to be a part of entertaining.
 After studying drama at school, he acquired an immense passion for the art and went on to star in some commercials and did a variety of acting work as well as some modeling.

 His main profession was, however, in the finance industry having studied business and finance at Kingston University.
-Working as an independent financial adviser the lure of acting and the entertainment industry in general was too tempting and so in March 2008 he moved to Los Angeles to pursue a full-time acting career and to aid with this, participated in intensive acting classes for 8 months.
+Working as an independent financial adviser the lure of acting and the entertainment industry in general was too tempting and so in March 2008 he pursued an acting career Los Angeles.
+He participated in intensive acting classes in his first 8 months of living there and began auditioning for casting directors almost immediately after.

-Ajay is the third cousin far removed of the Big Bang Theory actor Kunal Nayyer.
+Ajay is the third cousin far removed of the Big Bang Theory actor Kunal Nayyar.